row-bloom/row-bloom/README.md

 - Php chrome (experimental).
 - Browsershot (experimental).

-All renderers are available in `ElaborateCode\RowBloom\Renderers\Renderer` enum, and you can provide a custom one as long as you implement `ElaborateCode\RowBloom\RendererContract`
+All renderers are available in `RowBloom\RowBloom\Renderers\Renderer` enum, and you can provide a custom one as long as you implement `RowBloom\RowBloom\RendererContract`

 ### Options